solresol/thousand-language-morphology/README-leaftop.txt

 common translation choice" (the consensus answer of the extract process on each bible version) is included as well.

-This dataset contains the output of doing this process across 1505 languages.
+This dataset contains the output of doing this process across 1480 languages plus 22 language variants.
 Some metadata about each language (to disambiguate languages from different regions with the same) is also included, mostly derived from wikidata.
 Cross references to which translation of the bible it is derived from is included as well.

 This is useful to researchers looking at grammar morphology across a large number of languages and to researchers looking for comparative